 Et voilà…one among the most anticipated boats of the Salon Nautique International de Paris is finally here!
 Yesterday morning, at the commencement of the boat show, the Figaro Bénéteau 3 – the world’s first production foiling one-designed monohull – was unveiled to the public along with the technical choices adopted by the architects of the Van Peteghem Lauriot-Prévost design studio.

-Of course, our attention IMG_9343was immediately captured by foils.
+Of course, our attention was immediately captured by foils.
 Their shape and position are significantly different from those of Imoca 60, the racing yachts where they have become more and more widespread.
 Contrary to Imoca 60’s ones, the FB3 foils indeed have an inward-facing profile and are positioned a little higher on the hull.
 Moreover, the foils retract to within the max beam of the boat and they do so well above the waterline to guarantee structural and watertight integrity in the case of impact.

 Compared with her illustrious predecessor, the Figaro 2, the new monohull features a more performing hull, where ballasts have been removed and a lighter, narrower keel reduces leeway while causing minimal drag.